pfpacket/boushitsu/README.md

 boushitsu
 =====

-A Twitter bot for boushitsu.
+A Twitter bot of boushitsu, by boushitsu, for boushitsu

 ## Usage
 1. Setup `.env`